domw30/CV/README.md

 *Compliance Audit Consultant*

 Compliance Audit Consultant for an established blue-chip company.
 Working within a fast paced environment, I handled customer's insurance cases in line with fixed regulations, procedures and robust auditing.
 With outstanding telephone and written communication skills, good organisation and the ability to manage workload efficiently, I had the opportunity to take ownership of insurance complaint cases and took responsibility for reaching the correct outcome for the customer and the company.

+## Internships

+#### Channel Toast Music (July 2016)

+TOAST is an online hip- hop and food publication that prides itself on discovering the best upcoming talent across both mediums.
+The intern role with Toast involved searching for new talent using media channels and writing detailed articles worthy of publication.

+#### Nuts Magazine IPC Media (August 2011)

+For one month I joined Nuts Magazine in London to assist with their daily operation of copywriting, researching and interviewing for features.
+The work I completed and content I produced was credited in three of the magazines.